Learning Beyond the Classroom

 Providing a valuable education depends a great deal on what happens outside of the classroom.
 That’s why we work hard to assist our students in graduating with less debt, in experiencing a variety of professional development opportunities, and in gaining the hands-on experience that makes a difference in a job search.

-Going strong since the 1930s, Southeast Debate is a highly successful and award-winning program.
-It gives students of any major the opportunity to sharpen and show off their oral communication skills within the arena of argumentation.
-Since its founding, Southeast Debate has received impressive awards, including being ranked first in the nation in 2001-2002 by the National Educational Debate Association.
-Our program has also enjoyed national championships three years consecutively: 2015-2016, 2016-2017, and 2017-2018 and placed in the top 5 nationally in 2021.
-As a part of its long, proud tradition, Southeast Debate is a member of Pi Kappa Delta, the national honor society for speech and debate.
+Going strong since the 1930s, Redhawk Speech and Debate is a highly successful and award-winning program.
+It gives students of any major the opportunity to sharpen and show off their oral communication skills within the arena of argumentation and public address.
+Since its founding, the team has received impressive awards, including national championships three years consecutively: 2015-2016, 2016-2017, and 2017-2018, placing in the top 5 nationally in 2021, and taking second and third in 2022 at the NEDA national tournament.
+As a part of its long, proud tradition, Redhawk Speech and Debate is a member of Pi Kappa Delta, a national honor society.
 Our chapter originated in 1932.

 Add More Than a Degree to Your Resume